lukewhyte/d3-scale-break/README.md

 `d3-scale-break` is a plugin that removes the complexity from adding scale breaks to graphics built in Mike Bostock's [D3](https://d3js.org/).
 It's useful when working with highly skewed data that can't be handled through normal continuous scales.

-`d3-scale-break` allows multiple scales to utlized in one range.
+`d3-scale-break` allows multiple scales to be defined for a single dataset.
 It does this by interpolating an array of input domains (one for each scale) to a single range.

 This: